Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __ecnumber__
   - Type: string
-  - Description: Code used to determine the family of a protein.
+  - Description: Code used to determine the family of a protein

 - __chemical_reaction__
   - Type: string
-  - Description: reactio catalysed by the enzyme
+  - Description: reaction catalysed by the enzyme

 - __sequence__
   - Type: string
-  - Description: Amono acid sequence of the enzyme
+  - Description: Amino acid sequence of the enzyme

 - __origin_organism__
   - Type: string